esri-es/ArcNode/README.md

 Check here the description of the *[\<config object\>](/examples/config.json.sample)* parameter.

 ## Documentation
-When you have instanciate the service you will have available methods to:
+When you have instantiate the service you will have available methods to:
 * [Get a new token](#get-a-new-token)
 * [Check if a feature service exists](#check-if-a-feature-service-exists)
 * [Create an empty feature service](#create-an-empty-feature-service)